Image

 Examples: Tetanus

-While most vaccines are administered via intramuscular injection, some can be delivered through other routes—such as inhaled through the nose (e.g., nasal influenza vaccine) or ingested orally (e.g., typhoid fever vaccine).
+While most vaccines are administered via injection into a muscle (a shot), some can be delivered through other routes—such as inhaled through the nose (e.g., nasal influenza vaccine) or ingested orally (e.g., typhoid fever vaccine).

 Why do some vaccines require multiple doses?